cloudposse-archives/tfenv/README.md

 * Have you ever wished you could easily pass environment variables to terraform *without* adding the `TF_VAR_` prefix?
 * Do you use [`chamber`](https://github.com/segmentio/chamber) and get annoyed when it transforms environment variables to uppercase?
 * Would you like to use common environment variables names with terraform? (e.g. `USER` or `AWS_REGION`)
+* Is there some argument to `terraform init` you want to specify with an environment variable? (e.g. a `-backend-config` property)

 **Yes?** Great!
 Then this utility is for you.